-CLTS Waiver Program applicants and participants who are not open for a type of non-CARES Medicaid must complete a health care application, and they must first be tested for eligibility using HCBW rules (see Section 37.3 HCBW CARES Processing for the Children's Long-Term Support Waiver Program).
+CLTS Waiver Program applicants and participants who are not open for a type of non-CARES Medicaid must complete a health care application, and they must first be tested for eligibility using HCBW rules (see Support Waiver Program).
 If an applicant or participant is ineligible for HCBW, he or she must then be tested for BadgerCare Plus.